Crowbar-Sledgehammer/glbsp/INSTALL.md

            hence you cannot use the library (libglbsp) in your own program unless it is also under the GPL.

-           The file LICENSE.txt contains a copy of the GPL license, and there is a lot of useful information at this web page: http://www.gnu.org/licenses/
+           The file LICENSE contains a copy of the GPLv2 license, and there is a lot of useful information at this web page: http://www.gnu.org/licenses/